wilcoxen-courses/e270-census-api/README.md

     pd.set_option('display.max_rows',None)
     ```

-1. Set `var_info` to the result of using `pd.read_csv()` to read `'census-variables.csv'`.
+1. Set `var_info` to the result of using `pd.read_csv()` to read `'variable-info.csv'`.
 Unlike the first time, however, include an additional argument to set the index to the variable name: `index_col='variable'`.
 This will be convenient later when we aggregate the variables.

 1. Set `var_group` to the `'group'` column of `var_info`.
 This will be a handy link between the names of the Census variables, which are the index of the series, and the aggregate educational attainment groups, which are the values of the series.